'Like High-Definition From The Heavens'; NOAA Releases New Images Of Earth

 "The release of the first images today is the latest step in a new age of weather satellites," the agency said in a press release.
 "It will be like high-definition from the heavens."

 The satellite, known as GOES-16, is in geostationary orbit, meaning its location does not move relative to the ground below it.
 It is 22,300 miles above Earth.
-The 16 in its name refers to its imaging device, which measures 16 different "spectral bands," including two that are visible to the human eye and 14 that we experience as heat.
+Its imaging device measures 16 different "spectral bands," including two that are visible to the human eye and 14 that we experience as heat.

 It is significantly more advanced than the current GOES satellite, which measures only five spectral bands.

-Note: A previous version of this story incorrectly said the GOES-16 is named, in part, after its imaging device, which measures 16 spectral bands.
-In fact, it is the 16th in a series of NOAA satellites.